6 min read

 Let your hand be the guide.
 The best way to judge a fabric, whether it is knit or woven, is to touch it.
 If it feels thin, or brittle and rough, chances are that its quality is low.
 On the other side, you want something that is smooth, soft, and substantial.

 The final trait, substantial, is most important because the more fiber there is, the more likely the clothing is to last longer.
 Although a fabric doesn’t necessarily need to be heavy to be good.
 If the fibers are tightly packed, but thin, the cloth can still be lightweight.
 You really want to look and feel for density.

-Another simple way to judge what high-quality clothing is would be to just take a look in your closet.
+Another simple way to judge high-quality clothing would be to just take a look in your closet.
 Which items have held up over time and which haven’t?
 Examine your own clothes you’ve worn for years to get insight as to what has allowed them to age well.
 Is it the combination of materials used, what country they might have been manufactured in, maybe just the brand itself produces consistent quality products?

 Touch is part of the answer, but not always.
 Manufacturers may add some sorts of chemicals, or even something as simple as starch to make cloth feel heftier and smoother.
 This creates a nice surface on that button-up or t-shirt on the hanger which can disappear as soon as it’s washed.
 You may try holding the cloth up to the light.
 Pay attention to the individual yarns as the more tightly spun they appear, the better.